carlosp420/nymphalidae_diversification/MS_revised.md

 state has had any effect on increased net diversification rate for a clade [@maddison2007].
 We used our compiled data of hostplant use to produce a binary dataset for the character "feeding on the plant family Solanaceae" with two states (absence = 0; presence = 1) (supp. mat.
+17).
-17), which is the main hostplants of the diverse Ithomiini butterflies and closest relatives [@willmott2006].
+The family Solanaceae include the hostplants of the diverse Ithomiini butterflies and closest relatives [@willmott2006].
 Other hostplant shifts were not tested for effect on net diversification rates due to the low support for diversification shifts found in the MEDUSA analyses.
 We analyzed the data using BiSSE employing the Markov